bhamon/gpuPlotGenerator/README.md

 The [dist] folder contains all the necessary files to launch the GPU plotter.

+### OS X

+Modify the [PLATFORM] variable to [64].
+Modify the [OPENCL_INCLUDE] and [OPENCL_LIB] variables of the Makefile to the correct path.
+Example:

+OPENCL_INCLUDE = /System/Library/Frameworks/OpenCL.framework/Versions/A/lib/clang/3.2/include
+OPENCL_LIB = /System/Library/Frameworks/OpenCL.framework

+Run the following commands :

+cd <this directory>
+make dist

+The [dist] folder contains all the necessary files to launch the GPU plotter.

 ## Setup

 The GPU plot generator needs a configured [devices.txt] file in order to work properly.
 The devices listed